ABC Knitting Patterns. Free Knitting and Crochet Patterns from Elaine Phillips.

 No, I can tell it is a garter stitch.
 Look closer at the pattern.

-If you liked this product, you might also like:
+If you liked this pattern, you might also like:

 Easy Garter Stitch 4 Patch Baby Blanket